 Please friend me on Facebook and follow me @Twitter to keep up with all I'm doing.

-Follow me on Twitter to get more tips like this! @BlackstonDan
+Follow me on Twitter @BlackstonDan

 Today I'm going to share a simple trick to infuse your poems with life and personality.
 The tip's very easy to grasp, effortless to employ, and works as consistently as whiskey.
 But, like whiskey, a little can go a long way!